valkey-io/valkey-doc/commands/migrate.md

 If there are no keys to migrate in the source instance `NOKEY` is returned.
 Because missing keys are possible in normal conditions, from expiry for example, `NOKEY` isn't an error.

 ## Migrating multiple keys with a single command call

-Starting with Redis 3.0.6 `MIGRATE` supports a new bulk-migration mode that uses pipelining in order to migrate multiple keys between instances without incurring in the round trip time latency and other overheads that there are when moving each key with a single `MIGRATE` call.
+`MIGRATE` supports a bulk-migration mode that uses pipelining in order to migrate multiple keys between instances without incurring in the round trip time latency and other overheads that there are when moving each key with a single `MIGRATE` call.